Dean Roper: Death

-While competing at the 2001 Par-A-Dice 100 at the Springfield Mile, Roper's no. 89 Mueller Brother's Racing Ford slowed on lap 17 and began to bounce off the inside wall.
+While competing at the 2001 Par-A-Dice 100 at the Springfield Mile, Roper's No. 89 Mueller Brother's Racing Ford slowed on lap 17 and began to bounce off the inside wall.
 The car then found the pit entry and crashed into some pit equipment, sending spectators running.
 Roper was pulled from the car and rushed to the hospital.
 It was announced at the conclusion of the race that Roper had suffered a heart attack, resulting in the odd crash.
 He was pronounced dead at Memorial Medical Center.
-Roper was killed less than a year after his son Tony was killed in a Truck Series Race at Texas Motor Speedway.
+Roper died less than a year after his son Tony was killed in a Truck Series Race at Texas Motor Speedway.

 Motorsports career results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)